wilfredinni/python-cheatsheet/docs/builtin/set.md

     From the <a target="_blank" href="https://docs.python.org/3/library/functions.html#set">Python 3 documentation</a>
   </base-disclaimer-title>
   <base-disclaimer-content>
    Return a new set object, optionally with elements taken from iterable. set is a built-in class.
-See set and Set Types — set, frozenset for documentation about this class.
+See <router-link to="/cheatsheet/sets">set</router-link> and Set Types — set, frozenset for documentation about this class.
   </base-disclaimer-content>
 </base-disclaimer>